attack68/rateslib/docs/source/z_convexityrisk.rst

        id="stir",
    )

 Next we define the instruments and construct the risk framework *Solver*.
+These *Instruments* are the next 8 quarterly IMM 3M SOFR futures as of 2nd November 2023.

 .. ipython:: python